 The result of the work of the committee was a service which showed the influence of both the Prussian and Swedish rites.
-In his unsigned preface to the first edition of the 1832 Agenda Bishop Ritschl made no mention of the Prussian influences, but stated that much was taken over from the Swedish Rite and that this in turn was in line with liturgical forms used in Germany at the time of the Reformation.
-He stated also that the work conformed to the pattern of liturgical worship as practiced in other evangelical churches.
-19
+In his unsigned preface to the first edition of the 1832 Agenda Ritschl says nothing about the Prussian influences, but states that much was taken over from the Swedish rite and that this in turn was in line with liturgical forms used in Germany at the time of the Reformation.
+He states also that it conforms to the pattern of liturgical worship as practiced in other evangelical churches.

-When the committee completed its work, it sent it to the Faculty of Theology at Dorpat.
-The details of the faculty's critique are not known.
-It is known, however, that the review, signed by Professor Ernst Sartorius, dean of the faculty, featured 10 suggestions: (1) The Alleluia verse after the Epistle ought to be omitted during the Lenten season, on the Day of Repentance, and on the Sunday of the Commemoration of the Departed.
-(2) On Good Friday a passion hymn should be sung in place of the Gloria in excelsis.
-(3) On the high feasts of Christmas, Easter, and Pentecost the full setting of the Gloria in Excelsis Deo should be sung.
-(4) On these high feasts days and on Trinity Sunday the Apostle's Creed is replaced by the Nicene Creed, (5) The agenda should also include Trinity Sunday Collect.
-(6) On feast days a special festal intonation with the Salutation is used.
-(7) After the words "...and pray for the conversion of the heart" in the confession the following words are added "...and consider that so long as he continues in his impenitence his sins will be held against him in the judgment."
-(8) In the same place the words "...according to our powers" should be struck out and replaced with the words "...with the assistance of the Holy Spirit."
-(9) In the marriage service to the words "...and now this bridal couple will know many crosses" should be added the words "...to test them."
-(10) In the burial service Bible verses and hymn stanzas may follow the prayer over the coffin.
-The suggestions of the Dorpat Faculty were incorporated into the final liturgical document.
-40
+When the committee completed its work it sent it to the Faculty of Theology at Dorpat.
+The details of the faculty's critique are not known in detail.
+It is known, however, that the review, signed by Professor Ernst Sartorius, dean of the faculty, featured 10 suggestions:

+- The Alleluia verse after the Epistle ought to be omitted during the Lenten season, on the Day of Repentance and on the Sunday of the Commemoration of the Departed. - 2.
+On Good Friday a passion hymn should be sung in place of the Gloria in excelsis. - 3.
+On the high feasts of Christmas, Easter and Pentecost the full setting of the Gloria in Excelsis Deo should be sung. - 4.
+On these high feast days and on Trinity Sunday as well the Apostle's Creed is replaced by the Nicene Creed. - 5.
+On Trinity Sunday there should be a special offering in addition to the regular weekly offering. - 6.
+On feast days a special festal intonation with the Salutation is used. - 7.
+After the words "...and pray for the conversion of the heart" in confession the following words are added "...and consider that so long as he continues in his impenitence his sins will be held against him in the judgment". - 8.
+In the same place the words "...according to our powers" should be struck out and replaced with the words "...with the assistance of the Holy Spirit". - 9.
+In the marriage service to the words "...and now this bridal couple will know many crosses" should be added the words "...to test them". - 10.
+In the burial service Bible verses and hymn stanzas may follow the prayer over the coffin.

+The suggestions of the Dorpat faculty were incorporated into the final liturgical document.

-Johann von Neumann, professor of theoretical and practical Russian jurisprudence at the University of Dorpat served as the general editor of the final revision of the new imperial church law of which the imperial agenda was a part.
+Johann von Neumann, Professor of theoretical and practical Russian jurisprudence at Dorpat served as the general editor of the final revision of the new imperial church law of which the Imperial Agenda was a part.
 His completed work was presented to the tsar on January 2, 1832.
 It was closely examined by the Imperial Council, translated into Russian, again revised, and then translated back into German.
-On December 28, 1832 the new church law was signed by Tsar Nikolai I and the Senate was instructed to publish the church law, the book of directives for pastors, and the agenda.
-The road had been long and difficult but now the Lutheran Church in Russia had at last achieved both ecclesiastical and liturgical unity."
-The resultant volume consisted of three works bound together: Gesetz für die evangelisch-lutherische Kirche in Russland" ("Law for the Evangelical-Lutheran Church in Russland"), "Instruction für die Geistlichkeit und die Behörden der evangelisch-lutherischen Kirche in Russland" ("Instructions for the clergy and high officials of the Evangelical Lutheran Church in
+On December 28, 1832 the new church law was signed by Tsar Nikolai I and the senate was instructed to publish the church law, the book of directives for pastors, and the agenda.
+The road had been long and difficult but now the Lutheran Church in Russia had at last achieved both ecclesiastical and liturgical unity.

+The resultant volume consisted of three works bound together: Gesetz für die evangelisch-lutherische Kirche in Russland (Law for the Evangelical-Lutheran Church in Russia), Instruction für die Geistlichkeit und die Behörden der evangelisch-lutherischen Kirche in Russland (Instructions for the clergy and high officials of the Evangelical-Lutheran Church in Russia), and Agende für die evangelisch-lutherischen Gemeinden im Russischen Reiche (Agenda for the Evangelical Lutheran Parishes in the Russian Empire).